2003 Marriott Hotel bombing: Investigation

 Jemaah Islamiyah (JI), an organisation affiliated with al-Qaeda, is alleged to have carried out the bombing.
-The al-Qaeda link has been backed by Indonesia's Minister of Defense, Matori Abdul Djalil who said the Marriott bombers had trained with al-Qaeda in Afghanistan and Pakistan.
-"Each one of them has special abilities received from training in Afghanistan and Pakistan," Matori Abdul Djalil said on August 11, 2003.
+The al-Qaeda link has been backed by Indonesia's Minister of Defense, Matori Abdul Djalil who said the JW Marriott bombers had trained with al-Qaeda in Afghanistan and Pakistan.
+"Each one of them has special abilities received from training in Afghanistan and Pakistan," Matori Abdul Djalil said on 11 August 2003.
 He also claimed that the bombers were linked to a group of people arrested in the eastern Indonesian town of Semarang during July 2004 and are alleged to be members of Jemaah Islamiah.

 There are many more Jemaah Islamiah members on the loose in Indonesia....
 Because of this I am sure that JI is behind all of this.

-On May 5, 2006 the International Crisis Group released its Asia Report No 114 entitled Terrorism in Indonesia.
+On 5 May 2006 the International Crisis Group released its Asia Report No 114 entitled Terrorism in Indonesia.
 It described the events leading up the attack;

-The trigger for the Marriott bombing came in December 2002, when Indonesian police stepped up the hunt for Jemaah Islamiyah members while investigating the 2002 Bali bombings.
+The trigger for the JW Marriott bombing came in December 2002, when Indonesian police stepped up the hunt for Jemaah Islamiyah members while investigating the 2002 Bali bombings.
 Toni Togar, a JI member based in Medan, North Sumatra, was nervous, because his house stored all the explosives left over from JI's 2000 Christmas Eve bombings.
 He contacted Noordin Mohammad Top to tell him he was going to throw them out.
 Noordin had been part of the team that carried out the Christmas Eve bombings which was led by Hambali and included Imam Samudra and many of the other 2002 Bali bombers.
 He told Togar to hold on as he "saw good materials being wasted".